Argumentative Characterizations of (Extended) Disjunctive Logic Programs: Related Work and Conclusion

 A representation of disjunctive logic programming by \emph{abstract argumentation\/} is studied in~\cite{bochman2003collective}.
 In that translation, nodes in the argumentation framework correspond to single assumptions ${\sim\!p}$, as opposed to \emph{sets\/} of such assumptions as in our translation.
 Because of this, the translation in~\cite{bochman2003collective} has to allow for attacks on \emph{sets of nodes\/}, instead of just nodes, necessitating a generalization of Dung's abstract argumentation frameworks \cite{Dung1995}.
 Since we work in assumption-based argumentation, where nodes in the argumentation framework correspond to sets of assumptions, the argumentation frameworks generated by our translation are normal abstract argumentation frameworks.
 This is important since in that way results and implementations for abstract argumentation frameworks can be straightforwardly used and applied.
+Yet, the characterizations in~\cite{bochman2003collective} of 3-valued semantics of disjunctive logic programs by generalized abstract argumentation frameworks could provide valuable insights into the conditions (if any) under which a similar correspondence may be established with assumption-based argumentation.

 Another related, but more distant line of work, is concerned with the integration of disjunctive reasoning in structured argumentation with defeasible rules (see~\cite{BHS17,beirlaen2018critical}).
 We differ from this work both in the goal and the form of the knowledge bases.